Open to join now - start today!

 How does the course work?

-• The course is divided into 10 sections.
-The first is available immediately on purchase, so you can gather your materials and get ready to start.
+• The first section is available immediately on purchase, so you can gather your materials and get ready to start.

 • After six weeks, you'll have access to everything - forever!*